apigee-labs/rapier/README.md

 has no a-priori knowledge of any specific Rapier API and navigates APIs only by following hyperlinks.
 General software is more difficult to design and write than specific software—we believe clients that work this way are written primarily when their costs, like those of browsers and web bots, can be amortized across many APIs and the cost and time to code to each API specifically is prohibitive.
-The primary reason for basing Rapier APIs on hypermedia is to make APIs easier to understand and learn and to make clients easier to write—supporting general clients is a secondary benefit.
+The primary reason for basing Rapier APIs on hypermedia is to make APIs that are easier to understand and learn and to make all clients easier to write—supporting general clients is an additional benefit.
 Rapier does not automatically include any extra runtime metadata that would help a general client use POST or PUT/PATCH operations—Rapier API designers must do that manually if that is their goal.
 The most often-discussed benefit of hypermedia is making systems more robust in the face of change, but we find that achieving that goal is still not easy. <a href="#ref2">↩</a>